 The surveys are carried out by NatCen Social Research who also publish the Annual Reports.
-The 30th British Social Attitudes Report was published on Tuesday 10th September 2013.
-To view the questions individually, first select the year 2012 and then click survey details above.
+The 2014 British Social Attitudes Report was published in June 2014.
+To view the questions individually, first select the year 2013 and then click survey details above.

 Analyse the responses to over 20,000 survey questions with results shown in time-series tables and charts.
 There are three pathways to search for questions.
 Questions may be found by:

 The British Social Attitudes Information System is one of the on-line facilities created and maintained by CCESD.
 Our sister web-sites include:

 For details of the Centre's other services, including customised data hosting for academic researchers, click here to send an e-mail.

 Registration is straightforward and provides immediate access.
 Users may choose between: